 ‘Becky Cherriman’s ECHOLOCATION is a stridently assured body of work that negotiates the tethers binding mother and child.
 Infertility, fostering and single motherhood are encountered and marked by those elements of love that exist within the interstices of domestic spaces and everyday life.
 (Carolyn Jess-Cooke)

 ‘An impressive first pamphlet which does not succumb to mawkish sentimentality, ECHOLOCATION displays

 Current Writing Projects

-- Corseted – a one act show that weaves together the story of women’s rights campaigner Alice Cliff Scatcherd (1842-1906) with the testimonies of refugee women living in the UK.
-The research and development phase, which took place last winter, was funded by the Arts Council and Leeds Inspired in 2016-17.
+- Women of The World Move Together – a movement and theatre project that weaves together the story of women’s rights campaigner Alice Cliff Scatcherd (1842-1906) with the testimonies of refugee women living in the UK.
+This project sprang from Corseted, a research and development project, which took place in 2016-17 and was funded by the Arts Council and Leeds Inspired.

 Magazines, Anthologies and Web Publications